In The News

 - professional development seminars

 - professional healthcare associations' meetings

-- various special events
+- various special events and materials

 Because state law prohibits the university from extending credit, fee payment cannot be delayed beyond the start of classes or financed by HCMBA program or the university.
 An exception to the advance payment policy will be made only for those who have been awarded financial aid by the university (scholarship, fellowship, loan) and granted a deferment.
 To find information on scholarships and aid, please visit our financial aid page.